TheCraftySlayer/prophet_forecast/README.md

 training set.
 Any days with zero recorded calls are flagged and treated as missing values.
 Call volumes above the 99th percentile are winsorized to reduce the impact of extreme spikes.
 Additional dummy variables mark periods for notice mail-outs, assessment deadlines and nearby federal holidays.
+Weekly patterns are modeled using Prophet's built-in seasonality instead of manual weekday columns.

 The modeling pipeline applies a `log1p` transform to the target series to stabilize variance and then back‑transforms predictions to the original scale.